greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gppkg.html.md

 ## <a id="commands"></a>Commands

 help
-:   Displays the online help for the command.
+:   Displays the help for the command.

 install [--tmpdir] <package-name>
-:   Installs the given package in the cluster.
+:   Installs the specified package in the cluster.
 This includes any pre/post installation steps and installation of any dependencies.

+query
+:   Displays which extensions are installed in the cluster.

 remove <package-name>
-:    Uninstalls the given package from the cluster.
+:    Uninstalls the specified package from the cluster.

 ## <a id="options"></a>Options

--r-tempdir <dir-name>
-:  Use with `gppkg install`.
-Specifies a custom a temp directory for package installation to prevent running out of disk space.
+-a | --accept
+:   Do not prompt the user for confirmation.

 --version
 :   Displays the version of this utility.